overbaard/overbaard/docs/admin-guide.md

         "Done" : "My Done"
       }
 ```
-Finally we have a 'state-links' map which maps the states from the project's workflow to the state column names
+Finally we have a `state-links` map which maps the states from the project's workflow to the state column names
 we created earlier.
 ```
     }
   ],
   "linked-projects" : {}
 ```
-The 'linked-projects' are not needed, but are left here empty.
+The `linked-projects` are not needed, but are left here empty.
 They will be discussed later.
 ```
 }
 ```

-# 4 Board with several projects
+# 5 Board with several projects

 The previous section shows a simple board with just one project.
 We can also add several projects to our board.
 The full JSON config can be found at [several-projects.json](assets/examples/several-projects.json).
 Most of
-the JSON is the same as in the previous example; the difference is in the 'projects' section:
+the JSON is the same as in the previous example; the difference is in the `projects` section:
 ```
   "projects": [
     {